oscarmorenodev/oscarmoreno.github.com/content/en/blog/associated-enum-values/index.md

 - You just need to define them after each case.
 - Take advantage of Xcode autocomplete to add the values you need.
-- They help you have more stable, readable, and safe code.
+- They help you have more stable, readable, and secure code.

 Examples where you can use them include: